 Being a serial dieter, I’ve tried pretty much all of them.
 I started out as a wee lass on your basic Crazy Diets like Scarsdale, Grapefruit and Cabbage Soup.
 As a teen I went through a rebellious phase and abandoned organized diets altogether in favor of tortuous regimines of my own design, eventually culminating in an eating disorder.
 As a young mother I returned to the dieting world with Atkins, BFFM, South Beach, Weight Watchers, and Veganism among others.
 I know.
 And I haven’t even gotten to the embarassing part yet.

 But the worst diet I’ve ever done is called the Every Other Day Diet.
 The concept is simple.
+I found it in a magazine… which I will not name.
 You eat whatever you want on one day.
 Ice cream, cookie dough, liver and onions – whatever you want.
 But the next day you eat nothing.
 You can drink water but that’s it.
 Nothing with calories can pass your lips.
 Not even the dieter’s staple of sugar-free Jell-O. The idea is that the net calories over the two days will result in enough of a deficit to allow you to eat whatever you want and still lose weight.
 That’s the theory anyhow.